 - Will control the destiny and longevity of your work

 - Will be free to break away and either self-publish under your own steam or with another company, or to hand your book over to a publishing company if you are offered a traditional (contracted) publishing deal.
 It’s your book.
-You should be free to do whatever you want / go wherever you want with it.
+You should be free to do whatever you want / go wherever you want with your book.

 NB: These may not be guarantees that other self-publishing companies are willing to make, but at Animal Dreaming Publishing, we are adamant that every point listed above should have a big, fat tick next to it …